adriamooney/modern-basil-2454d/src/pages/resume.md

 ### FUN STUFF

-Besides my passion for CSS, I love to be outdoors slack lining and camping.
+I love to be outdoors slack lining and camping.
 I also enjoy cooking healthy food and working out.